TrevorStubbs/Bus-Mall/README.md

 # Day 2 - Requirements

-- Update the algorithm to randomly generate 3 unique product images from the images directory
+- Update the algorithm to randomly generate 3 unique product images from the images directory---
-- Update the algorithm so that the new products are generated, confirm that these products are not duplicates from the immediate previous set.
+- Update the algorithm so that the new products are generated, confirm that these products are not duplicates from the immediate previous set.---

 - Using ChartJS (from CDN), display the vote totals and the number of times a product was viewed in a bar chart format. (`<canvas>`)
 - Place the bar chart in a `<section>` beneath your three product images